sobrase/offkub/README.md

 Image references inside the chart are rewritten to use the `registry_host`/`registry_port` settings so the manifests can be applied fully offline.
+The Helm version used for fetching can be customised via the `helm_version` variable in `group_vars/all.yml`.

 Provide the cunoFS license key via the `cunofs_license_key` variable to generate a `cunofs-license` Secret during deployment.
 The driver manifests